-

 "Mud" means a mixture of materials that creates a weighted fluid to be circulated downhole during drilling operations for the purpose of lubricating and cooling the bit, removing cuttings, and controlling formation pressures and fluid.

 "Natural channel" or "natural stream" means nontidal waterways that are part of the natural topography.
-They usually maintain a continuous or seasonal flow during the year, and are characterized as being irregular in cross section with a meandering course.
+They usually maintain a continuous or seasonal flow during the year

-"Nonerodible" means a material such as riprap, concrete, or plastic that will not experience surface wear due to natural forces.
+,and are characterized as being irregular in cross section with a meandering course."Nonerodible" means a material such as riprap, concrete, or plastic that will not experience surface wear due to natural forces.

-"Oil well" means any well which that produces or appears capable of producing a ratio of less than 6,000 cubic feet (6 Mcf) of gas to each barrel of oil, on the basis of a gas-oil ratio test.
+whichthat produces or appears capable of producing a ratio of less than 6,000 cubic feet (6 Mcf) of gas to each barrel of oil, on the basis of a gas-oil ratio test."Open hole completion" means a technique used to make a well capable of production in which no production casing is set through the productive zones.

 "Person" means any individual, corporation, partnership, association, company, business, trust, joint venture, or other legal entity.